nicole-winn/nicole-winn.github.io/index.md

 <br><br>

-I am an MPH-trained epidemiologist and research assistant at Brown University, working under the mentorship of **Dr. Jana Jarolimova, MD, MPH**.
+I am an MPH-trained epidemiologist and current research assistant at Brown University, working under the mentorship of **Dr. Jana Jarolimova, MD, MPH**.
 My work focuses on mixed-methods research in STI/HIV prevention and implementation science.
-I am preparing to apply to PhD programs in Epidemiology and Implementation Science.
+I am preparing to apply to PhD programs focusing my research on Infectious Disease Epidemiology and Implementation Science.

 ## Research Interests